-Prescribing Practices & Management of Chronic Pain & Substance Abuse Disorder
+Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder CME Course

 This activity has been approved for AMA PRA Category 1 Credits™

-This accredited continuing medical (CME) course on Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder is an intensive 2 ½ day live course designed for physicians, dentists, nurse practitioners, physician assistants, and other healthcare professionals in all medical specialties who need or wish to increase their clinical knowledge and ability to effectively and safely prescribe Scheduled Controlled Substances and other dangerous prescription medications while reducing the risk for abuse.
+This accredited Continuing Medical Course (CME) on Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder is an intensive 2-day live CME Course designed for physicians, dentists, nurse practitioners, physician assistants, and other healthcare professionals in all medical specialties who need or wish to increase their clinical knowledge and ability to effectively and safely prescribe Scheduled Controlled Substances, Opioids, and other dangerous prescription medications while reducing the risk for abuse.

 - Scheduled CME Courses are held online via Zoom

-This course covers topics such as choosing medications, proper dosing, chronic pain diagnosis, prescribing and treatment, improper medication orders, and common bases for actions by regulatory agencies relating to medications.
+This CME Course covers topics such as choosing medications, proper dosing, chronic pain diagnosis, prescribing and treatment, improper medication orders, and common bases for actions by regulatory agencies relating to medications.

 Research indicates that up to one third of the disciplinary actions taken by Medical Boards are related to physician misprescribing practices.
 Learn proper prescribing practices and how best to document prescriptions for controlled substances.
 Learn to avoid common pitfalls including: inappropriate dispensing of medications from physician’s offices, prescribing large amounts of narcotics at frequent intervals, or prescribing to family members, friends, or a person with a known history of substance abuse.

 This course has been developed to enhance the physician’s ability to effectively prescribe controlled medications, while minimizing their misuse whenever possible.

 At the conclusion of this activity, participants should be able to: